emilwall/DescribeSML/README.md

 !.!!

-should repeat consonant with the letter o inserted in between: FAIL: expected "soS" to equal "sos" should work for long strings: FAIL: expected "a loLonoNgoG soStoTroRinoNgoG" to equal "a lolonongog sostotrorinongog" should repeat capital consonants as lower case: FAIL: expected "AsoStoTroRidoD LoLinoNdoDgoGroRenoN" to equal "Asostotroridod Lolinondodgogrorenon"
+should repeat consonant with the letter o inserted in between: FAIL: expected "Sos" to equal "sos" should work for long strings: FAIL: expected "a LoloNonGog SosTotRoriNonGog" to equal "a lolonongog sostotrorinongog" should repeat capital consonants as lower case: FAIL: expected "ASosTotRoriDod LoLiNonDodGogRoreNon" to equal "Asostotroridod Lolinondodgogrorenon"

 Total failures: 5
 =================